How Laminil helped my laminitic horses

 Post-Laminil: Robin walks Jan.
 26, 2018, with no bute and no boots

-Robin Hood’s inside walls have been collapsing in recent years; those are now straightening out.
+Robin Hood’s inside walls had been collapsing for years; those started to straighten out.

 Robin’s left medial (inside) hoof wall is straightening out